Comparative study of ensemble-based uncertainty quantification methods for neural network interatomic potentials: Results

 Additionally, the overconfident behavior of the bootstrap ensemble likely arises because the training data consists of non-independent snapshots from MD trajectories.
 With such data, certain regions of the distribution are overrepresented.
 As a result, bootstrap resampling does not introduce sufficient variability into the training sets, leading to an underestimated spread in ensemble predictions and, consequently, overconfident uncertainty estimates.
-In contrast, the dropout ensemble introduces variability through stochastic masking during training and inference, making it less sensitive to data non-independence.
+In contrast, the dropout ensemble introduces variability through stochastic masking during training and inference, making it less sensitive to the non-independence of the training data.

-That said, the overall differences in performance between the ensemble methods remain minimal within this in-sample domain.
+That said, the overall differences in performance between the ensemble methods remain minimal within this ID domain.
 Except for the bootstrap case, the correlations between residuals and uncertainties are generally weak, and the MAE and average uncertainty are of similar magnitudes across methods.
 Therefore, this analysis alone does not provide sufficient evidence to definitively identify the best-performing ensemble model.